petrvanblokland/DesignDesignSpace/Site.md

 Virtual studios are formed from three or more designers.
 Since you are likely not in the same physical place or time zone, it is part of the game to find a way of working together.
 Improvisation is a form of design.
 As studio you may want to consider dividing tasks depending on experience and interests.

-Design Design Space is a transparant learning environment, where the online Design Game is the most condensed example.
+DesignDesign.Space is a transparant learning environment, where the online Design Game is the most condensed example.

 There will be several studios working in a pitch for the same assignment for the same customer.
 At the end of each round the design get approval points.